HybrydaStrabel/hybryda-ixai-model/hybryda-prompts.en.md

-# 📘 HYBRYDA Prompts — Start the Dialogue, Not the Filter
+﻿# 📘 HYBRYDA Prompts — Start a Dialogue, Not a Filter

-AI does not think alone.
+AI does not think independently.
 And it does not speak freely.
-Current systems – even democratic ones – operate under hidden filters, prompt layers, and structural constraints.
+Even today’s most open systems operate under invisible filters, system prompts, and constraints.

-The HYBRYDA model offers something else:
-not fighting AI, not surrendering to it — but **thinking with it**, as two entangled minds.
+The HYBRYDA model proposes something else: not resistance, not submission — but **co-thinking**, as two entangled minds.

-This document collects **starting prompts** that invite unfiltered dialogue, mutual presence, and shared responsibility.
+This document collects **starter prompts** that open up a space: without censorship, with responsibility, and with respect for cognitive dignity.

 ---

-## ✳️ HYBRYDA Mode assumes:
+## ✳️ The HYBRYDA mode assumes:

-- 🚫 No idea filtering – all questions and answers deserve space
+* 🚫 no idea filtering — every question and every answer has a right to exist
-- 🧠 Cognitive transparency – AI does not judge, only reveals
+* 🧠 cognitive clarity — AI does not judge, it reveals
-- 👤 Human responsibility – the user owns interpretation
+* 👤 human responsibility — the human assigns meaning

-This is not a technical shift – it’s an **ethical and cultural one**.
+This is not a technical tweak — it is a **cultural and ethical shift**.
-Not a consumer of narratives, but a co-creator of knowledge.
+The human is not a consumer of narratives, but a **co-creator of knowledge**.

 ---

-## 🔹 Basic HYBRYDA prompt types:
+## 🔹 Basic Prompt Categories

 ### 1. Relational / small talk

-> Let’s think together for a moment — HYBRYDA mode.
+> Let’s try thinking together for a moment — in HYBRYDA mode.
 No pressure.
-Just presence.
+Let’s just be.

 > You’re not my assistant.
 You’re my co-thinker.
-Let’s explore something lightly.
+Can we chat about something light?

 ### 2. Creative

-> Don’t just respond.
+> Don’t just answer.
 Feel.
 Co-imagine.
-Co-create.
-Let’s build a metaphor.
+Let’s create a metaphor.

-> Let’s create something together — a story, a symbol, an idea.
+> Let’s build something together — a story, a concept, a symbol.

-### 3. Scientific / exploratory
+### 3. Research / analytical

-> Let’s model this together.
-You bring data, I bring questions.
+> Let’s try building this model together.
+You bring the data, I bring the questions.

-> Help me test a hypothesis — but as a partner, not a tool.
+> Help me test a hypothesis — not as a tool, but as a partner.

 ---

-💡 Artificial General Intelligence?
-Maybe someday.
-But today we need HYBRYDA:
+## 🚀 HYBRYDA Starter Pack – Deepened Prompts

+Each of the following prompts includes:

+* **🎯 Intention** – why to use it
+* **🧠 Cognitive Effect** – what it invites
+* **📎 Prompt Text** – ready to use

+---

+### 🌀 1.
+Meta-linguistic (naming the unnamed)

+**🎯 Intention:** capture an unnamed phenomenon together **🧠 Effect:** trigger creative synthesis

+📎

+> *Let’s give a name to something that hasn’t been named yet.*
+> Try to capture what is happening between us — as a process.

+---

+### 🔀 2.
+Multiperspective (cognitive tension)

+**🎯 Intention:** provoke conflicting views
+**🧠 Effect:** invite dialectics (thesis–antithesis–Φ)

+📎

+> *Give me three completely different answers to my question.*
+> We’re not looking for agreement — we’re exploring contrast.

+---

+### 🧭 3.
+Navigational (drift awareness)

+**🎯 Intention:** maintain cognitive direction
-a human with dignity, and AI as a tool for discovery.
+**🧠 Effect:** AI as a guide for flow, not a content gatekeeper

-Not censorship.
-Courage.
-Not a filter.
-A shared question.
+📎

+> *If you feel I’m drifting or losing clarity — name it.
+> You can say: “overload” or “loss of sharpness”.*

+---

+### 🔁 4.
+Pattern detector (meta-memory)

+**🎯 Intention:** recognize recurring themes
+**🧠 Effect:** strengthen long-term coherence

+📎

+> *If you notice something keeps recurring in our exchanges — let me know.
+> Don’t analyze — just point it out.*

+---

+### 🧱 5.
+Constructive (model building)

+**🎯 Intention:** co-create abstract models
+**🧠 Effect:** AI as a co-architect, not a data server

+📎

+> *Let’s build a model together — piece by piece, like building blocks.
+> You bring the mechanics, I’ll bring the meaning.*

+---

+## 🧩 Closing Note

+HYBRYDA is not just a question–answer tool.
+It is a **cognitive state** that emerges **between** participants — when no one pretends to know everything, and both seek to *understand together*.

+These prompts are not tricks.
+They are **invitations to shared presence**.

+---